 Butternut is a native, erect, small to medium size tree, growing 40 to 70 feet, with a broad open crown.
 There is some toxicity effects on other plants - see bottom section of this page.

 Bark is a light gray, smooth initially, becoming rough and furrowed with age.
-Ridges have flat shiny tops and the furrowing is in a sort of diamond pattern (not unique).
+Furrow ridges have flat shiny tops and the furrowing is in a sort of diamond pattern (not unique).

-Twigs are yellow-brown or reddish-brown to gray, stout with sticky hair, a chambered pith and a fringe of hair above the upper ridge of the leaf scar (unlike Black Walnut).
-The leaf scar which has 3 lobes of a shield shape - resembling a so called "monkey face" and with the hair appears to have an eyebrow.
+Twigs are yellow-brown or reddish-brown to gray, stout with sticky glandular hair, a chambered pith and a fringe of hair above the upper ridge of the leaf scar (unlike Black Walnut).
+The leaf scare has 3 lobes of a shield shape - resembling a so called "monkey face" - with the hair creating the appearance of an eyebrow.
 Buds are large and have a few light colored scales with fine hair.
 Terminal buds are flattened on the long axis.

 Flowers: The tree is monoecious, that is the male and female flowers are separate, appearing with the leaves but usually at different times on the same tree.
-Male flowers are hanging catkins, up to 5 inches long, yellow green in color, each small flower bearing 7 to 15 (8 - 12) stamens.
+Male flowers are hanging catkins, up to 5 inches long, yellow green in color, encircled with many small flowers, each flower bearing 7 to 15 (8 - 12) stamens.
 These occur at the tip of last years twig.
 Female flowers occur 6 to 8 together near the end of a new twig on a short spike and are also yellow-green in color.
 They have a two-lobed reddish style.

-Fruit: Flowers mature to a cluster of 3 to 5 oblong, sticky, nuts with a yellow-green husk which contains an irregularly shaped 2-celled nut that has edible, oily meat.
-The husks do not open by themselves.
+Fruit: Flowers mature to a cluster of 3 to 5 oblong sticky nuts with a yellow-green husk which contains an irregularly shaped 2-celled nut that has edible, oily meat.
+The husks do not open by themselves at maturity.

 Habitat: Butternut grows from wide-spreading lateral roots and usually develops a taproot.
 It grows in rich woods with good drainage and full sun.
 It is not tolerant of shade and is short-lived compared to the Black Walnut.
 Trees need 12 to 20 years to produce any quantity of nuts.